-In the case of a minor, in ordinary personal injury cases, a victim of negligence who is a minor at the time of injury has two years from his or her 18th birthday to file a lawsuit.
-However, the law is more restricting and the parents or guardians of the injured minor must move faster when a healthcare provider causes the injuries.
-In medical malpractice cases involving a minor, the lawsuit must be filed within three years from the date of the negligent act, unless the child is under the age of six, in which case the action must be commenced within three years or prior to the child’s eighth birthday, whichever provides the longer time period.
+If an ordinary personal injury case involves a minor, the minor usually has two years from their 18th birthday to file a lawsuit.
+However, the law is more restrictive when a healthcare provider causes the injuries and the parents or guardians of the minor must move much more quickly.
+In medical malpractice cases involving a minor, you must file the lawsuit within three years from the date of the negligent act, unless the child is under the age of six.
+In this case, the action must be commenced within three years or prior to the child’s eighth birthday, whichever provides the longer time period.

-To establish a claim case of medical malpractice against a healthcare provider, the negligence of that healthcare provider must be proven by expert medical testimony.
-While it is not required to have an expert review a case prior to filing a lawsuit, we believe it is good practice and require all clients to have their claims reviewed by an appropriately qualified medical expert prior to filing a lawsuit
+To establish a claim for medical malpractice, a medical expert usually must provide expert testimony to demonstrate the negligence of that healthcare provider.
+While it is not required to have an expert review a case prior to filing a lawsuit, we believe it is good practice.
+Therefore, we always work with medical experts to determine the validity of a claim prior to filing a lawsuit

 What Are Damage Caps and Statutory Caps in Medical Malpractice Claims?